CJ-Wright/me/README.md

 # me
 A priority queue for myself

-Please feel free to open up an issues for tasks that you would like @scopatz to perform.
+Please feel free to open up an issues for tasks that you would like @CJ-Wright to perform.
 Optionally, include a priority or dealine in your issue so that urgent requests may be met sooner.